 The College Counseling Office will continue to sharpen its focus on enrollment trends through a data-informed lens and will champion a culture of data-driven decision-making in every aspect of counseling.
-The associate director must embrace a data-informed approach to college counseling.
-They will leverage technology in compiling data analytics and will use this information to provide transparent and effective communication to students, families, and other stakeholders.
+As a whole, the team will leverage technology in compiling data analytics and will use this information to provide transparent and effective communication to students, families, and other stakeholders.
 MA students and families expect a level of sophistication and respond well to informed and educated discussions about the college admission process.
 The team will be able to provide quantitative evidence for families to help them better understand and be involved in every step of their college admission journey.
-To serve as a thought leader and partner on campus, the associate director must convey sound data and effectively communicate its impact on decision-making.
+To serve as a thought leader and partner on campus, the Director and their team must convey sound data and effectively communicate its impact on decision-making.